ast-types

 When using node.js with ES6 modules (in current versions of node)

-you have to add an entry "type": "module"
+you have to add an entry "type": "module" to the package.json:

 ➜ hello-ast-types git:(master) ✗ node --version